rbundock/rbundock.github.io/_stories/visualising-a-psychotropic-medicine-library-2.md

 layout: story
 title:  "How to merge technology and medicine into one useful app."
 image: /assets/img/BAP_logo.jpg
+categories:
+  - Technology
-categories: Technology, Information Technology and Services, Health Care, Higher Education, Medical Practice
+  - Information Technology and Services
+  - Health Care
+  - Higher Education
+  - Medical Practice
 ---

 # How to merge technology and medicine into one useful app.